cockroachdb/docs/cockroachcloud/billing-management.md

 ## View credits balance

 If your organization has an annual contract with {{ site.data.products.db }}, the **Overview** tab of the **Billing** page will display your contract amount and the renewal date.
 Under the **Spend** section, you can also see how many credits your organization has used out of your total contract amount.
+{% endcomment %}
 ## View invoices

-You can view all of your organization's past invoices on the **Invoices** tab of the **Billing** page.
+You can view all of your organization's past invoices in the **Invoices** tab of the **Billing** page.
 Download any invoice to see the details of your charges for a billing period.
-{% endcomment %}